-Reducing second-hand smoke is an important aim.
-This is because second-hand smoke can be very harmful.
+Reducing second-hand and third-hand smoke is an important aim.
+This is because second-hand and third-hand smoke can be very harmful.
 The evidence also shows that if smoking is seen as ‘normal’ at a community level, young people are more likely to start smoking, and current smokers will find it harder to quit.
 Increasing the extent to which a community is smoke-free is associated with less smoking and more success in quitting.
 Relevant activities include the following:

 To be successful, smoke-free policies need community participation – not just consultation – in their development.
 Policies that have local ownership and commitment are more likely to be followed.
 There is also evidence that introducing smoke-free policies in the workplace can lead to increased support for smoke-free spaces in other areas such as smoke-free homes and cars.
 Successful smoke-free workplace policies also result in more workers wanting to quit.